Oppositus/CalculatorAA/README_en.md

 - Drop down lists "From" and "To" set the interval for which yields will be calculated.
 If "From" value is less than the minimal date with full instruments history, the minimal date will be used.
-- "Frontier only" button switches drawing mode: all portfolios or efficient-frontier portfolios.
+- "Frontier only" checkbox switches drawing mode: all portfolios or efficient-frontier portfolios.
-- "Rebalances" button colorizes chart depending on portfolio performance with rebalances.
+- "Rebalances" checkbox colorizes chart depending on portfolio performance with rebalances.
 - "Draw" button redraws the chart.
 - The nearest portfolio is highlighted then the mouse is moved.
 - Left mouse button click opens yields chart for the portfolio.